aselshall/rm/hw/proposal-hw.md

 - Critical thinking: Cultivate a mindset of inquiry and evaluation, which helps you come up with new ideas in engineering
 - Problem-solving: Learn structured approaches to identify, analyze, and solve problems, a key skill in any engineering job
 - Staying updated with industry trends: Gain the ability to access new technologies, materials, and methods through research findings
-- Data analysis and interpretation: Improve ability to collect and make sense of data
+- Data analysis and interpretation: Improve ability to identify, collect and make sense of data
 - Project management: Develop project management skills such as setting objectives, creating timelines, and managing methods
 - Communication skills: Improve ability to write proposals, reports, and present technical information clearly